Survey Descent: A Multipoint Generalization of Gradient Descent for Nonsmooth Optimization: Local Linear Convergence of Surveys

 \section{Local Linear Convergence of Surveys}

 Observe that the constituent terms of $\ts_i$ in \eqref{eq:s_tilde} are $\U$-projected gradient steps on the $L$-smooth and $\delta$-strongly convex component functions $\left\{f_i\right\}_{i=1}^k$ (Definition \ref{def:strong_max}).
-Thus, we can apply classical theory on GD described in standard texts such as \citet[Theorem 10.29]{beck2017}.
+Thus, we can apply classical theory on projected-GD described in standard texts such as \citet[Theorem 10.29]{beck2017}.
+The idea of tracking iterates relative to their projections onto some nearby ``active'' manifold is familiar in nonsmooth optimization.
+Recent examples include \citet{burke2020gradient}, \citet{duchi2021asymptotic}, and \citet{davis2021subgradient}.

-\begin{thm} \textbf{ (Projected-GD Behavior)} Assume that $\S$ is a valid survey for the objective $f$.
+\begin{thm} \textbf{ (Projected-GD Behavior)} Assume that $\S$ is a valid survey for the strong $\C^2$ max function objective $f$.
 Then, the following holds for all $i$ and any constant $\tL \geq L$: